This image shows Francesca Zermiani

 • Language acquisition and teaching

-Zermiani, F. (2021).
+1. Zermiani, F. (2021).
 Is a wandering mind always a distracted mind?
 Identifying the costs and benefits of mind wandering in learning contexts.
-In Proceeding of the 3rd German Human Factors Summer School.
-30-31.
+In Factors Summer School (p.
+30).

 University of Stuttgart